osg-htc/docs/docs/data/stashcache/install-cache.md

 user@host $ curl -O http://cache_host:8000/user/dweitzel/public/blast/queries/query1
 ```

-### Test Cache server reports to HTCondor collector
+### Test cache server reporting to the central collector

-To verify the cache is reporting to the central collector, run the following command:
+To verify the cache is reporting to the central collector, run the following command from the cache server:

 ```console
 user@host $ condor_status -any -l -const "Name==\"xrootd@`hostname`\""
 ```

-Where `hostname` is the string returned by the hostname command.
 The output of the above command should provide an HTCondor ClassAd that details the status of your cache.

 Getting Help